-If you don’t have a mobile phone, télécartes (phone cards) are sold at post offices and in some shops.
-Phone services (including fax) are offered at some post offices, upmarket hotels and internet cafes.
+If you don’t have a mobile phone, phone services (including fax) are offered at some post offices, upmarket hotels and internet cafes.

 Local SIM cards can be used in European and Australian phones; other phones will have to be set on roaming.

 Phone numbers are generally 10 digits.
 Landlines start with 020, mobiles with 03.
-Mobile phone coverage is excellent in Madagascar.
-The main networks are Telma (www.telma.mg), which is government owned, Airtel (www.africa.airtel.com/madagascar) and Orange (www.orange.mg).
+Mobile phone coverage, including 3G/4G, is excellent in Madagascar.
+The main networks are Telma (www.telma.mg), which is government owned, Airtel (www.airtel.mg) and Orange (www.orange.mg).
 Some remote areas only have coverage from one network.